What is Matcha?

 Matcha is a physical stimulant as well.
 This tea has been used by Chinese and Japanese soldiers for centuries in order to gain physical strength and stamina before going into battle.
 Matcha can provide you with a morning boost of energy without giving you the nervousness and jitters that are so common with coffee beverages.

-Many people drink matcha as a weight loss supplement.
-That’s because matcha naturally boosts the body’s metabolism, allowing it to burn more calories per hour.
+Another use for matcha is for weight loss.
+Many people use matcha as a weightloss supplement for its ability to boost the body’s metabolism, which burns more calories per hour.
 Unlike many metabolism boosters on the market, matcha will not affect your heart rate and blood pressure, making it a totally safe weight loss aid.

 Matcha Latte Recipes